 Ranken Technical College accepts applications for most programs for fall, spring and summer semesters.
 Contact the Admissions office for specific program start dates.
-The College operates on a rolling admission system.
-All credentials submitted for admission must be on file no later than one week prior to final registration for the semester in which the applicant wishes to begin.
-The dean of enrollment management welcomes inquiries from prospective students, high school and college counselors and academic advisors.
+The College operates

 Candidates for admission may begin the application process at any time during the school year.
 All application/registration materials must be submitted to the Admissions office before a student is authorized to attend class.
 Early application and registration are encouraged as classes fill very quickly.
 All correspondence regarding applications for admission and all application credentials should be addressed to: